khaled196/project-1-report/paper.md

 This will compile down to a more complex SPARQL query, and execute it against a remote endpoint.

-SPARQLProg includes bindings for many common biological SPARQL endpoint.
+SPARQLProg includes bindings for many common biological SPARQL endpoints.
 As part of this hackathon we developed wrappers for RDF databases of MBGD [@Uchiyama:2019], KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
 Future work includes using these Prolog codes as building blocks for integrative analysis.